mlsteele/conjugate-proof/proof.md

 class Variable(object):
   """
   Variables are like numbers, but they have no value.
   Variables must be able to do everything that numbers can do.

   Each Variable we create will have its own unique identity.
-  It will be distinctly differentiable from every other Variable that exists.
+  It will be distinct from every other Variable that exists.
   However, we must make this so WITHOUT assigning a value to the variable.
   """

   def __init__(self):